Why is the news always so depressing?

 Why it happens

-Researchers Paul Rozin and Edward Poyzman have identified four elements that explain why negativity bias manifests itself.
-The four elements are negative potency, steeper negative gradients, negativity dominance, and negative differentiation.
+Researchers Paul Rozin and Edward Poyzman, have identified four elements that explain why negativity bias manifests itself: negative potency, steeper negative gradients, negativity dominance, and negative differentiation.

 Example 1 – Stimuli

-A research study conducted by Ito and colleagues in 1998, found that study participants responded more intensively to negative stimuli than to positive or neutral stimuli.
-The research study was conducted by showing 33 participants’ photos and measuring their brain’s electrical activity.
+A research study by Ito and colleagues in 1998 found that study participants responded more intensively to negative stimuli than to positive or neutral stimuli.
+The study was conducted by showing each participant 33 different photos and measuring their brains’ electrical activity to identify their responses.
 The research study found that images that generated the most brain activity occurred when participants viewed the negative images.